Dobrushin Coefficients of Private Mechanisms Beyond Local Differential Privacy: Introduction

 Clearly, $K_2$ offers no privacy compared to simply releasing the realization of the secret $X$ directly, while $K_1$ significantly randomizes any input realization of $X$.
 Still, both $K_1$ and $K_2$ are equivalently \say{non-private} in the framework of LDP.

-In order to quantify local privacy in cases such as the above example, we instead employ \emph{pointwise maximal leakage} (PML) \cite{saeidian2023pointwise}, a recently proposed generalization of maximal leakage \cite{IssaMaxL,alvim2012measuring} in the framework of quantitative information flow \cite{alvim2020science}.
+In order to quantify local privacy in cases such as the above example, we instead employ \emph{pointwise maximal leakage} (PML) \cite{saeidian2023pointwise}, a recently proposed pointwise adaption of maximal leakage \cite{IssaMaxL,alvim2012measuring} in the framework of quantitative information flow \cite{alvim2020science}.
 PML is built on concrete threat-models, and is therefore able to offer \emph{meaningful} privacy guarantees in terms of adversarial inference risks \cite{saeidian2023inferential}.
 Further, PML can be seen as a generalization of LDP.
 In particular, the privacy quantification of PML depends both on the mechanism $K$, as well as on the distribution $P_X$ of the private random variable $X$.
-The generalization then follows from the fact that, as shown in \cite[Theorem 14]{IssaMaxL},
+The generalization follows since, as shown in \cite{IssaMaxL},

 that is, guaranteeing a certain level of LDP is equivalent to guaranteeing PML for \emph{any} data-generating distribution.